lizkim17/d2mr-assessment-lizkim/Mini Project 1/README.md

 14. define “tidy” data and explain its advantages and disadvantages
 15. recognize and interpret common data visualizations
 16. determine most appropriate visualizations and analyses for specific research questions and data

+Off the Menu:
+1. scrape data from external sources
+2. create a table of contents with links to each heading

 ## Why this Project?